jvaubourg/stoltenberg-speech-20110722/README.md

 This translation corresponds to the [official English version](https://www.regjeringen.no/en/aktuelt/transcript-from-prime-minister-stoltenbe/id651770/) of the speech, provided by the Norwegian government.

-The syncing of the subtitles was done with the help of [this other video](https://www.youtube.com/watch?v=VwdZs0GqWHA).
+The syncing with the video was done with the help of [this other video](https://www.youtube.com/watch?v=VwdZs0GqWHA).

 ### French